 Even if you do, you can still be fully free!

-The past few months I have been heavy into writing my next 40-day challenge called Forgiving Challenge.
+Over the last year I’ve been heavy into researching, writing, revising, and editing Forgiving Challenge.
 In doing research before writing, one of the questions I solicited feedback from my social media friends was in this question:

 “Is it harder to forgive yourself or others.
 Explain.”